-Applied Business

-Core Maths

-Food Science & Nutrition

-Health & Social Care
+Food Science & Nutrition Health & Social Care Information Technology Travel & Tourism

-Information Technology

-Music

-Travel & Tourism

-DT.3D Design
+There may be some changes to this offer following the governments planned Post-16 review.
 It should be noted that if a course does not recruit a sufficient number of students, that course will be withdrawn.
 Applicants will be notified of any course changes.
 This may happen in March, after we have received all of the applications, or in September after students have actually enrolled on their chosen courses.
 Applicants will be notified of any course changes as soon as possible.